Policy Number: 69

 Unless specifically disallowed by a sponsor's written policies, The University of Texas Health Science Center at Houston ("university") must recover all indirect costs on contracts and grants by applying its relevant policies and procedures.

-The only office empowered to solicit, negotiate and commit to perform work under a sponsored grant, contract or agreement is the office of the Executive Vice President, Chief Operating and Financial Officer ("EVPCOFO"), or his or her designee.
 The Office of Sponsored Projects will ensure that all proposals submitted to any sponsoring agency include the appropriate indirect costs.
-Any deviation from the indirect cost rates described below will require the prior approval of the dean or administrative equivalent of the appropriate unit and the EVPCOFO.
+Any deviation from the indirect cost rates described below will require the prior approval of the dean or administrative equivalent of the appropriate unit and the Senior Executive Vice-President, Chief Operating and Financial Officer.
 All contracts will be comprehensively reviewed prior to finalization in order to ensure recovery of all costs.
-Exceptions may be made to this with the endorsement of the dean or administrative equivalent of the unit through which the prospective research will be carried out; however, records must be kept of such exceptions.

 A portion of indirect costs will be returned to units as part of the annual budget based upon the actual level of indirect costs brought in by a unit.
-Annual revenue from indirect cost recoveries will be distributed according to the following formula:
+Annual revenue from indirect cost recoveries will be distributed as defined in the annual budget instructions.

 Direct costs are those costs that can be directly related to a specific project.
-Such costs may include the salaries, wages, and benefits of the researchers and support staff, consumable supplies, travel and equipment necessary to carry out the project, patient care charges, and alterations and renovations required by the research.
+Examples of such costs include the salaries, wages, and benefits of the researchers and support staff, consumable supplies, travel and equipment necessary to carry out the project, patient care charges, and alterations and renovations required by the research.

-Indirect costs are those costs that cannot be directly related to a specific project, but are incurred in providing services in an operating environment within which the research project is carried out and on which it relies.
-Examples of these costs include the following: maintaining and staffing libraries, maintaining buildings and grounds, and providing security and janitorial services and utilities.
+Indirect costs are those costs that cannot be directly related to a specific project but are incurred in providing services in an operating environment within which the research project is carried out and on which it relies.
+Examples of these costs include: maintaining and staffing libraries, maintaining buildings and grounds, and providing security, janitorial services and utilities.

-The applicable indirect cost rate is determined by the source of the funds and the type of activity as follows:
+The applicable indirect cost rate is determined by the source of the funds and the type of activity.

 A. Private Funding Sources

 Many private sponsors set fixed rates at which they will reimburse indirect costs.
-If a sponsor's written policy does not exclude reimbursing indirect costs, the university will recover a minimum of 30 percent of the total direct costs of the contract or grant for on-campus activities and 24.5 percent of the total direct costs for off-campus activities.
+If a sponsor's written policy does not exclude reimbursing indirect costs, the university will recover a minimum of 30 percent of the total direct costs of the contract or grant.
 The indirect costs associated with all privately sponsored research and Clinical Study Agreements (industry-sponsored drug studies) are recovered in this manner.

 The Office of Sponsored Projects groups private fund sources by category and applies the following indirect cost recovery rates:

-- Grants from private sources (including those for training or fellowships) - the foundation's prescribed rate or, if there is no prescribed rate, 30 percent of the total direct cost for on-campus activities and 24.5 percent of the total direct costs for off-campus activities
+- Grants from private sources (including those for training or fellowships) - the foundation's prescribed rate or, if there is no prescribed rate, 30 percent of the total direct cost for all activities associated with the project

-- Contracts/agreements from private sources, including drug studies - 30 percent of the total direct cost for on-campus activities and 24.5 percent of the total direct costs for off-campus activities
+- Contracts/agreements from private sources, including drug studies - 30 percent of the total direct cost for all activities associated with the project

 - Subcontracts from federal grants or contracts - applicable federal rate